School Year

 Describe how the school plans to strengthen the academic program in the school, increase the amount and quality of learning time and help provide an enriched and accelerated curriculum.
 Include the Area of Focus if addressed in Part II of the SIP.
 (ESSA 1114(b)(7)ii))

 Golden Terrace is a Leader in Me School and focuses on empowering student instruction.
-All staff receives training in Academics and Empowering Instruction through the Leader in Me Framework.
+Staff has received training in Academics and Empowering Instruction through the Leader in Me Framework.
 Teachers follow the District curriculum maps which provide for instruction that is rigorous and enriched.
 Our focus will remain on providing rigorous complex text in reading, implementing B.E.S.T. standards, and increasing student time spent reading and writing on grade level tasks.
 In addition, professional development on the B.E.S.T. standards will continue and training for new teachers in identifying and implementing on grade level materials for independent work and interventions will occur.
-All teachers will participate in Instructional rounds conducted in ELA and Math across all grade levels.
+Teachers will participate in Instructional rounds conducted in ELA and Math across all grade levels based on strengths and areas for growth based upon data collected through the Predominate Instructional Practices document.

 4.